YaraAltuwaijri/RNAseq-DE-Pathway-Analysis-/README.md

-  ##RNA-seq Differential Expression and Pathway Analysis
+## RNA-seq Differential Expression and Pathway Analysis
 This project involved a complete RNA-seq analysis workflow to identify and interpret transcriptional changes between control and treated samples in human T cells.

-  ##Overview
+## Overview
 The goal of this analysis was to reproduce and extend the original findings from an RNA-seq study examining the effect of IL-27 on T cell activation.
 The pipeline includes preprocessing, quality control, alignment, quantification, normalization, differential gene expression, and pathway enrichment analysis.

-  ##Objectives
+## Objectives
--Build a complete RNA-seq analysis pipeline using R and shell scripting.
+- Build a complete RNA-seq analysis pipeline using R and shell scripting.
--Identify differentially expressed genes (DEGs) between control and treatment groups.
+- Identify differentially expressed genes (DEGs) between control and treatment groups.
--Interpret enriched biological pathways associated with IL-27 stimulation.
+- Interpret enriched biological pathways associated with IL-27 stimulation.
--Compare findings with the original study results and highlight novel insights.
+- Compare findings with the original study results and highlight novel insights.

-  ##Tools & Technologies
+## Tools & Technologies
--Tools: FastQC, STAR, SAMtools, featureCounts, DESeq2, clusterProfiler.
+- Tools: FastQC, STAR, SAMtools, featureCounts, DESeq2, clusterProfiler.
--Data Sources: Public RNA-seq datasets (ENA), gene annotation from Ensembl.
+- Data Sources: Public RNA-seq datasets (ENA), gene annotation from Ensembl.
--Environment: Linux, command-line interface.
+- Environment: Linux, command-line interface.

   ## Pipeline Components
 1. **Sample Download**
    Automated download of raw FASTQ files from ENA.